Sorennorge/Choroid-plexus-orthology-study/README.md

 (2) A folder with 4 biomart gene info files (generated at https://www.ensembl.org/biomart/martview) containing Ensembl IDs and Gene Symbols.\
 In these scripts these are located in "Data/Biomart/Gene info"\
 (3) A folder with 4 ortholog matrices from either the human, rat, mouse, and zebrafishs perspective (also generated with https://www.ensembl.org/biomart/martview) \
-In these scripts these are located in "Data/Biomart/Ortholog matrices"
+In these scripts these are located in "Data/Biomart/Ortholog matrices" \
+(4) Transporter gene lists ((required for 6.1.1) genereated with the Panther database (from https://www.pantherdb.org/)

 ## The RNAseq Analysis follows these steps:
 ## Raw data analysis - Library Build, Mapping and Quantification ##